boazbk/tcs/lec_04_code_and_data.md

 Proving [bounded-univ](){.ref} requires us to present a concrete NAND-CIRC program for the $EVAL_{s,n,m}$ function.
 We will do so in several stages.

-1. First, we will spell out precisely how to represent NAND-CIRC programs as strings.
+1. First, we will describe the algorithm to evaluate $EVAL_{s,n,m}$ in  "pseudo code".
-We can prove  [eff-bounded-univ](){.ref}  using the ASCII representation, but a "cleaner" representation will turn out to be more convenient.

-2. Then, we will show how we can write a program to compute $EVAL_{s,n,m}$ in _Python_.^[We will not use much about Python, and a reader that has familiarity with programming in any language should be able to follow along.]
+2. Then, we will show how we can write a program to compute $EVAL_{s,n,m}$ in _Python_.
+We will not use much about Python, and a reader that has familiarity with programming in any language should be able to follow along.

 3. Finally, we will show how we can transform this Python program into a NAND-CIRC program.

+This approach yields much more than just proving [eff-bounded-univ](){.ref}: we will see that it is in fact always  possible to transform (loop free) code in high level languages such as Python into
+NAND-CIRC programs (and hence Boolean circuits).

 ### A NAND-CIRC interpeter in "pseudocode"